-Franz Peter Schubert (January 31, 1797 – November 19, 1828) was an Austrian composer.
-He wrote some 600 lieders, nine symphonies (including the famous “Unfinished Symphony”), liturgical music, operas, and a large body of chamber and solo piano music.
-He is particularly noted for his original melodic and harmonic writing.
+Franz Peter Schubert (1797 – 1828) was an Austrian composer of the late classical period.
+Despite his frequent poverty, he was remarkably prolific in his short-life span of 31 years.
+His wide-ranging oeuvre comprises over 600 lieders (songs), nine symphonies (including the famous “Unfinished Symphony”), liturgical music, operas, and a large body of chamber and solo piano music – and the famous melody for “Ave Maria”.
+He is particularly noted for his original melodic and harmonic writing, which is a feature of the Romantic period.

 ― Franz Schubert